vdaas/vald/docs/contributing/coding-style.md

         - If the test case do not match with `Success` or `Fails`, please use `Return` pattern.
         - Start with `Returns {Object}`
         - End with the condition `when {condition}` or `with {condition}
-        - e.g.: `Returns invalid error when the input is invalid`
+        - e.g.: `return invalid error when the input is invalid`

 1. testing arguments